How Long to Cook Spaghetti: Perfect Pasta Every Time

 5. What Should I Serve with Spaghetti?

 Spaghetti is a versatile dish that can be paired with a wide variety of sauces and toppings.
-Some classic options include marinara sauce, meat sauce, Alfredo sauce, and pesto.
+Some classic options include marinara sauce, meat sauce, alfredo sauce, and pesto.
 You can also add toppings like grated cheese, chopped fresh herbs, or roasted vegetables.
 Let your imagination run wild!

 Part 9: Embrace the Journey: From Beginner to Pasta Pro